 If necessary, a written agreement for remote work shall be drawn up.
 The work to be carried out as remote work and the terms and duration of remote work must be stated in the agreement.
-The agreement sets out the obligations and rights related to remote work.
-These include, for example, compensation for costs related to remote work and matters related to confidentiality and data protection.
+The obligations and rights related to remote work are included in the agreement, for example, compensation for costs related to remote work and matters related to confidentiality and data protection.
 Apart from what has been agreed, the terms and conditions of employment and the rights and obligations of the parties are determined on the basis of the employment contract concluded between the employer and employee.